Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 Rights groups say the jail is humiliating and inhumane.
 According to Eleanor Eisenberg of the ACLU, Sheriff Arpaio is proud of the inhumane conditions of his jail.

-In fact, Arpaio’s operations were reviewed by a Federal Court monitor due to complaints about racial profiling, resulting in the U.S. Department of Justice concluding that Arpaio oversaw the worst pattern of racial profiling in United States history.
+In fact, Arpaio’s operations were reviewed by a federal court monitor due to complaints about racial profiling, resulting in the U.S. Department of Justice concluding that Arpaio oversaw the worst pattern of racial profiling in United States history.
 A suit was subsequently filed against Arpaio for unlawful discriminatory police conduct.

 I'll say it again: Arizona is extremely badhttps://t.co/LR7W5bm5Wt